 What is the Climate like?

 The extreme axis tilt of Uranus has given rise to very unusual weather.
-According to NASA, sunlight can still reach some areas on the planet, for minimal time in years, this heats up its atmosphere and causes springtime storms that can be as large as the size of North America.
-When the Voyager 2 was able to first catch an image of Uranus in 1986, during peak summer in the south, images showed a bland-looking sphere that was about 10 visible clouds.
+According to NASA, sunlight can still reach some areas on the planet, for minimal time in years.
+This heats up its atmosphere and causes springtime storms that can be as large as the size of North America.
+When the Voyager 2 was able to first catch an image of Uranus in 1986, during peak summer in the south, images showed a bland-looking sphere that had about 10 visible clouds.
 This was the reason why Uranus was named “The Most Boring Planet.”

 When Hubble was used a couple of years later, the seasons in Uranus changed to the extremes.
 There were fast-moving winds that reached a speed of 560 miles per hour.
 It was in 2014 when astronomers were able to catch a glimpse of a summer storm on Uranus.
 These massive storms occurred 7 years after Uranus approached the sun; the late giant storms still remain a mystery up to this day.